imagekit-developer/embeddable-media-library/README.md

 **Note: Google Chrome (Incognito)**

-In order to use this plugin on Google Chrome in Incognito mode, you need to enable third-party cookies:
+To use this plugin on Google Chrome in Incognito mode, you need to enable third-party cookies:

 ![07-mlw-incognito.png](assets/screenshots/07-mlw-incognito.png)